-I’ve also read many stories of expats who didn’t realize they were victims of identity theft until years later when they returned to the states, making it difficult to address.
+I’ve also read many stories of expats who didn’t realize they were victims of identity theft until years later when they returned to the states.
+This made it difficult to track down records for correction.

-This is what I’ve done to protect my credit while on long term travel.
+Some of my solutions to protect my credit while on long term travel includes:

 OPTION 1: Credit Monitoring

-With Zendough, I received alerts if there were any changes to my credit history (positive, negative, change of address, application, etc).
-I maintained this subscription on my own after I retired, as I was concerned with how my credit score would change.
+With Zendough, you receive alerts when there are changes to my credit history (positive, negative, change of address, application, etc).

-Zendough is a fine company and I have no complaints with them, but I think it’s an overkill for what I need at this stage in life, and not worth the $15/month anymore.
-However, this seems like a great safety net for people who have active business transactions involving credit report access.
+Zendough is a fine company and I have no complaints with them, but I think it’s an overkill for $15/month.
+However, this seems like a great safety net for people who have active business transactions involving frequent credit report access.

 Unfortunately, two things de-valued Zendough’s service for me in the last year: